PopperDevs/PopperBot-docs/docs/commands.md

 # Commands

 ### uptime
-Shows the time where the bot is running for.
+Shows since how long the bot has been running for.
 #### aliases
  - up
 #### permissions